-William Drew, group editor of The World's 50 Best Restaurants, said last night: "It has been a hugely exciting year with such a variety of culinary talents celebrated here tonight.
+William Drew, group editor of The World's 50 Best Restaurants, said: "It has been a hugely exciting year with such a variety of culinary talents celebrated here tonight.

 "As the appetite for reaching new gastronomic heights continues to grow we feel privileged to play a part in this journey of discovery and are proud to bring together this unique community of extraordinary talent within the industry."